 Devised in the 1940s, battery cages were a response to an increase in hen productivity as a result of major breakthroughs in nutrition and breeding (Duncan, 2001).
 The movement was toward greater automation with a goal of reducing disease transmission while increasing hygiene in the poultry industry.
 As a result, there was a huge reduction in the number of producers and an increase in the capital investment needed for egg production and processing (BC Egg Producers, 2001).
 This led to a system that produced the maximum number of eggs for the lowest possible price, as well as seriously compromising the welfare of hens.

-Battery barns in Canada hold thousands of cages, each holding five to seven birds, in tiers of two to eight cages high, with farms averaging 18,368 birds (Agriculture and Agri-Food Canada, 2006).
+Battery barns in Canada hold thousands of cages, each holding four to eight birds, in tiers of two to eight cages high, with farms averaging 18,368 birds (Agriculture and Agri-Food Canada, 2006).
 However, farms can range from anywhere between a few hundred to more than 400,000 hens.
 The average laying hen produces about 300 eggs per year (25 dozen).

 Battery cages measure approximately 20” deep by 24” wide (51cm x 61cm) with a height of 14″ (35cm).
 They have sloping wire floors and provide a a barren floor space of between 432 cm and 483 cm squared per bird (Canadian Agrifood Research Council, 2003), with five to seven birds confined in each cage.
 That means that each hen lives her entire life in less space than that of an 8.5″ x 11″ piece of paper (or, for a more current example, roughly the size of an iPad).